 r – if you’re putting it back before you go anywhere, that is.
 It looks good and attaching the cable to the hard drive is so practical.

 The HD710 also notoriously survived military spec tests for shocks, bumps, drops and can be submerged in water for up to 30 minutes.

 It also performed well on my side transferring files effortlessly and quickly!

 If you’re in the market for a new hard drive, and rugged might be the one for you, you’re looking at spending about R1000, it really depends on where you shop.

 Interestingly, and also maybe be worth a mention, ADATA has recently expanded its product compliment.
 The company’s research now includes robotics and electric powertrain systems and we can’t wait to see what they bring us next.

 P.S.
-Click here for a link to Incredible Connection where it’s R999 on the dot.
+Click here for a link to Incredible Connection or get it straight from Amazon here.